-Have you dabbled in cryptocurrency in 2021?
+Have you dabbled in cryptocurrency?
 If the answer is yes, you must already know that you owe crypto taxes to the IRS.

 How is Cryptocurrency Taxed in the USA?